thibault/cofr/README.md

 Start Cofr like you did before.
 Once again, you will have to manually confirm the file decryption on the Trezor.

-Then, use the `list` command to see existing keys in the Cofr file, or retrieve the value associated with an item using the `get` command.
+Then, use the `list` command to see existing items in the Cofr file, or retrieve the value associated with an item using the `get` command.
 As soon as you confirm the item decryption on the Trezor, it's content will appear.

     Cofr> get secret french pancake recipe
     Please, confirm key decryption on the device.